HackerShackOfficial/Smart-Mirror/README.md

 # Smart-Mirror
-Raspberry powered mirror which can display news, weather, calendar events
+Raspberry powered mirror which can display news, weather, time